 (Q) Do you have a medical emergency kit available in every classroom?

-Ask if every classroom has a fully equipped medical emergency to offer care without delay.
+Ask if every classroom has a fully equipped medical emergency kit to offer care without delay.
 You can also ask about the number of medical staff available daily to look after sick or injured children.
+Additionally, ask about the availability of first aid kits and whether staff are trained to administer aid and medication during emergencies.

 Food and nutrition-related questions